Doctrine and Covenants 45

 When the Saints in Kirtland, Ohio, heard the revelation found in Doctrine and Covenants 45, which speaks of the last days and the Savior’s Second Coming, they received it with joy.
 Consider how you will help the children prepare joyfully for the Second Coming.

-It can be frightening for children to read about the wars, wickedness, and destruction that are prophesied to occur before the Savior’s Second Coming.
+• It can be frightening for children to read about the wars, wickedness, and destruction that are prophesied to occur before the Savior’s Second Coming.
 How can you help them look forward with joy to this promised day?
+Pointing them to Jesus Christ can help them look forward with faith!
+Consider inviting them to think about how they feel when someone special is coming to visit, like a grandparent or friend.
+How do they prepare for the visit?
+Then you could show a picture of the Savior and read Doctrine and Covenants 45:44–45.
+Share with each other how you feel about the Savior’s coming.

-• On separate pieces of paper, write some of the promises regarding future events that you found in your study of section 45.
-Some examples of these promises can be found in verses 44–45, 51–52, 55, 58–59, 66–71.
+• To help your children feel excited about the Savior’s Second Coming, you could write on slips of paper some of the hopeful promises from section 45 (see, for example, verses 44–45, 51–52, 55, 58–59, 66–71).
 List on the board the verses where the promises are found.
 Give the children the papers, and ask them to use their scriptures to match the verses on the board to the promises.
 Discuss what these promises mean, and invite the children to share which promises help them feel excited about the Savior’s Second Coming.

 Zion is a place of safety for the Saints of God.